James Howard (dramatist)

 James Howard (c.
 1640 – July 1669) was an English dramatist and member of a Royalist family during the English Civil War and the Restoration.

-He was the eighth son of Thomas Howard and Werburge Kirkhoven, daughter of James, Lord of Heenvliet, Holland, and grandson of Theophilus Howard, 2nd Earl of Suffolk (1584–1640), and Elizabeth Home (d.
-1633), daughter of the earl of Dunbar.
+He was the second son of Thomas Howard (1621-1689) and his wife, Walburga or Werburge van der Kerchove.
+His father Thomas was the second son of Theophilus Howard, 2nd Earl of Suffolk, and the younger brother of James Howard, 3rd Earl of Suffolk.